Pen-y-Fan/death-stranding-poc/docs/manual-user.md

 Per‑row actions (contextual to the signed‑in user)

-- Take on order: Creates an IN_PROGRESS delivery for the current user if you don’t already have an active/Stored delivery for that order.
+- Take on order: Creates an InProgress delivery for the current user if you don’t already have an active/Stored delivery for that order.
-- Store delivery: For an IN_PROGRESS delivery you hold, store it to a chosen location with optional comment.
+- Store delivery: For an InProgress delivery you hold, store it to a chosen location with optional comment.
-- Continue delivery: For a Stored delivery you hold, resume it (status back to IN_PROGRESS).
+- Continue delivery: For a Stored delivery you hold, resume it (status back to InProgress).
 - Make delivery: Complete a delivery you hold (sets ended_at and marks COMPLETE, moving cargo to the client’s location).

 Form fields (will be supplied to the app e.g JSON or Rust built in collection)